albertony/blushell/README.md

 Note that several of the services integrated into BluOS, such as Tidal, have their own APIs that can be used directly instead of (or in addition to) via the integrated API in BluOS.
-For Tidal, se [tidalshell](https://github.com/albertony/tidalshell) - my PowerShell wrapper for the Tidal API.
+For Tidal, see [tidalshell](https://github.com/albertony/tidalshell) - my PowerShell wrapper for the Tidal API.

-## Reverse engineering
+## Disclaimer

-[Telerik Fiddler](https://www.telerik.com/fiddler) is my main tool for reverse engineering APIs.
-In this case the official desktop client application is based on Electron (Chromium), and then it is possible to open up the built-in developer tools using "secret" shortcut
-Ctrl+Shift+E (or Ctrl+E+V), which is very useful.
+Most of the information here was found by reverse engineering the BluOS Controller desktop application.
+Since then an official API documentation has been published on [bluesound.com/downloads](https://www.bluesound.com/downloads/).
+Until I can make time for a complete review there may be discrepancies.
+More about [sources](#sources) at the end.

 # BluOS API